maiermic/reveal-md-mermaid-animation-example/README.md

 # reveal-md-mermaid-animation-example
 This repository contains an example that demonstrates how to animate ([mermaid]) diagrams in ([reveal-md]) presentations using [fragments].
-The approach adds classes and data attributes to the rendered graph (svg) elements.
+The approach adds classes and data attributes to the rendered graph (SVG) elements.
 It may also be used in [reveal.js].

 [mermaid]: https://github.com/mermaid-js/mermaid